 Knowing what each of the types of assessment questions does well tells you half the story.
 The other half is knowing how to combine them for a specific assessment goal.

-Use 5 to 8 MCQs to cover broad content recall, followed by 2 to 3 True/False items for precise factual accuracy.
+Use 5 to 8 MCQs to cover broad content recall.
+Follow with 2 to 3 True/False items for precise factual accuracy.
 Close with 1 to 2 FITB items on key terminology.
 This combination completes in under 10 minutes, requires no Short Answer grading overhead, and still eliminates pure guessing at the FITB stage.

 Use 10 to 15 MCQs for coverage, 5 FITB items for precision, 4 to 5 Short Answer questions for applied understanding, and 1 Essay question for synthesis and argumentation.
 This full-spectrum structure covers all five types of assessment questions and provides diagnostic data at every cognitive level from recall through creation.

 The most reliable decision rule is to match the question format to the cognitive demand of the learning objective.
 If the objective uses verbs like identify, recall, or define, MCQs and FITB are appropriate.
-If the objective uses verbs like explain, compare, or apply, Short Answer is appropriate.
-If the objective uses verbs like evaluate, argue, or synthesize, Essay is appropriate.
+If it uses verbs like explain, compare, or apply, Short Answer is the right fit.
+If it uses verbs like evaluate, argue, or synthesize, Essay is the right call.

 The Bloom’s Taxonomy question generator guide covers these verb-to-format mappings in detail, along with worked examples for each cognitive level.